microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution01.md

     - To Validate your deployment,
         - Check Azure resources created in {ENVIRONMENTNAME} and {ENVIRONMENTNAME}-sof Resource Groups
         - Check App Registration in secondary AAD tenat that **[all three different client application types are registered for Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir-app-registration)**
-        - Check Azure API for FHIR Authentication 'Allowed object IDs' configuration to ensure that the Azure AD object ID of the 3 registered client applications are added.
+        - Check 'Azure API for FHIR' > Authentication > 'Allowed object IDs' configuration in Azure Portal to ensure that the Azure AD object IDs of the 3 registered client applications have been added.
 This will allow these client apps to access this Azure API for FHIR.

 ## Generate FHIR patient data using SyntheaTM Patient Generator tool